spliichx/tableau-projects/README.md

 Welcome to my curated portfolio of Tableau dashboards—built to demonstrate business intelligence, data storytelling, and dashboard design skills across a range of domains including **Sales**, **Human Resources**, and **Electric Vehicles**.

+I would like to thank [Baraa Khatid Salkini]([https://www.linkedin.com/in/baraa-profile](https://www.youtube.com/@DataWithBaraa)) for inspiring the design and approach of these dashboards.
+Your guidance and creativity have been invaluable in shaping this portfolio.

 Each project simulates real-world business use cases, combining interactive visuals, dynamic filters, and actionable insights to support decision-making.

 ---